UMAprotocol/protocol/documentation/oracle/architecture.md

 - Regular Fee: a periodic fee that's based on the amount of money the contract is holding.

-- Final Fee: a fee that's paid on every price request.
+- Final Fee: a flat fee that's paid on every price request.

 Contracts are expected to honestly pay their fees.
 To enforce this, the Voting contract only accepts price requests from approved contract types.